JulienGasser/ADA_4mousquetaires/index.md

 | 4 - 4.5 | +30% |
 | 4.5 - 5 | +40% |

-This means

-This basically means: if the randomly drawn rating is between 1 and 1.5 for one country, the variation of beer consummed (still for a given beer style) that is predicted by Porthos will be multiplied by 0.8 for the next year.
-The principle remains the same for the whole correspondence table above.

-Finally, the obtained weights are sent to the Porthos algorithm as $$w_c[i]$$:
-$$\Delta Var_{beer} \leftarrow \Delta Var_{beer} \cdot w_c[i]$$
+It means that, if a beer style in a beer consummer country recieves a rating between 1.5 and 2 in year $$[i]$$, then the weight $$w_c[i]$$ that is sent to Porthos is ''(1-10\%) = 0.9''.

+The next task is then to predict what the rating would be in each beer consuming country, for each beer style, for each year.
+Fortunately, thanks to the data provided by the *great druid*, it is possible to determine the distribution of ratings that a beer style will have had in each country for each year, as shown in the following graph.

+{% include rating_fig.html %}

+{: .box-note}
+**Note:** It's up to you, user of this sublime website, to play with the button to display these ratings densities in the countries of your choice.

+{: .box-note}
+**Note:** The distribution of the ratings in a country is plotted given the beer style that has been chosen to brew in the above Brewery success simulation tool to assess the affinity that your country has towards the chosen beer style.

+$$\quad$$ However, there is still a chance factor that applies on ratings that cannot be quantified directly in a model.
+A random draw is thus performed according to the multinomial distribution of ratings to determine the rating of the chosen beer style in each beer consumming country for each year.
+This method is chosen in order to take into account the distribution of rating and the factor of chance in rating assignments.

-The above described algorithm is run for each year, for each country where users (beer drinkers) can be found and for each beer style.
-A sample of the obtained Dataframe is display in the following figure:
+$$\quad$$ The above described random draw is thus performed and stored for each beer consummer country, for each year and for each beer style.
+A sample of the obtained Dataframe is displayed below:

 ### Affinity of a country towards a certain style of beer during a chosen year

 <table border="1" class="dataframe" style="overflow-x: auto;">  <thead>    <tr style="text-align: center;">      <th></th>      <th></th>      <th>Ale</th>      <th>Amber Ale</th>      <th>Amber Lager</th>      <th>Belgian Ale</th>      <th>Bitter Ale</th>      <th>Bock</th>      <th>Brown Ale</th>      <th>Cider</th>      <th>Dark Ale</th>      <th>Dark Lager</th>      <th>IIPA</th>      <th>IPA</th>      <th>Lager</th>      <th>Mead</th>      <th>Pale Ale</th>      <th>Pilsener</th>      <th>Porter</th>      <th>Saké</th>      <th>Sour</th>      <th>Specialty Beer</th>      <th>Stout</th>      <th>Strong Ale</th>      <th>Wheat Beer</th>    </tr>    <tr>      <th>period</th>      <th>user_location</th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>      <th></th>    </tr>  </thead>  <tbody>    <tr>      <th rowspan="5" valign="top">2015.0</th>      <th>Antarctica</th>      <td>1.2</td>      <td>0.8</td>      <td>1.2</td>      <td>1.3</td>      <td>1.3</td>      <td>0.6</td>      <td>1.3</td>      <td>1.4</td>      <td>1.0</td>      <td>0.7</td>      <td>1.0</td>      <td>0.7</td>      <td>1.0</td>      <td>1.0</td>      <td>0.7</td>      <td>1.0</td>      <td>1.4</td>      <td>1.1</td>      <td>0.9</td>      <td>1.2</td>      <td>1.2</td>      <td>1.0</td>      <td>1.2</td>    </tr>    <tr>      <th>Egypt</th>      <td>1.0</td>      <td>0.9</td>      <td>0.6</td>      <td>0.7</td>      <td>0.7</td>      <td>1.0</td>      <td>1.2</td>      <td>1.1</td>      <td>1.0</td>      <td>1.0</td>      <td>1.1</td>      <td>0.9</td>      <td>0.9</td>      <td>0.8</td>      <td>1.0</td>      <td>0.7</td>      <td>1.1</td>      <td>1.1</td>      <td>0.7</td>      <td>1.3</td>      <td>1.0</td>      <td>0.9</td>      <td>0.9</td>   </tr>    <tr>      <th>Vatican City</th>      <td>1.3</td>      <td>1.1</td>      <td>0.6</td>      <td>1.4</td>      <td>1.0</td>      <td>1.4</td>      <td>0.8</td>      <td>1.3</td>      <td>1.0</td>      <td>1.1</td>      <td>1.1</td>      <td>1.0</td>      <td>0.7</td>      <td>0.9</td>      <td>0.8</td>      <td>1.0</td>      <td>1.2</td>      <td>1.4</td>      <td>0.6</td>      <td>0.9</td>      <td>1.0</td>      <td>1.0</td>      <td>1.0</td>    </tr>    <tr>      <th>Micronesia</th>      <td>0.7</td>      <td>1.0</td>      <td>1.1</td>      <td>0.7</td>      <td>0.9</td>      <td>0.8</td>      <td>1.2</td>      <td>1.0</td>      <td>1.0</td>      <td>0.6</td>      <td>0.8</td>      <td>1.4</td>      <td>0.8</td>      <td>0.7</td>     <td>1.1</td>      <td>1.0</td>      <td>1.0</td>      <td>1.4</td>      <td>1.1</td>      <td>0.7</td>      <td>0.8</td>      <td>0.6</td>      <td>0.6</td>    </tr>    <tr>      <th>Palestine</th>      <td>0.6</td>      <td>1.4</td>      <td>1.2</td>      <td>1.4</td>      <td>1.4</td>     <td>0.6</td>      <td>1.1</td>      <td>1.2</td>      <td>0.8</td>      <td>1.2</td>      <td>0.7</td>      <td>1.2</td>      <td>1.4</td>      <td>1.4</td>      <td>1.2</td>      <td>1.3</td>      <td>0.8</td>      <td>1.0</td>      <td>1.2</td>      <td>1.4</td>      <td>1.3</td>      <td>1.1</td>      <td>1.3</td>    </tr>  </tbody></table>

-### ___3) Study of the popularity of beer___
+## *4) Study of the popularity of beer*

 $$\quad$$Once produced, the beers are exported around the world with rates studied by D'Artagnan.
 On its side, Athos calculated the ratings distribution depending on the year, the beer type and the country.
 To predict how many beers our little and gentle brewer have to produce for the following year to fit the worldwide demand for its beer, Porthos came up with an idea...